AmirAdarGit/Searching-Algorithms-/README.md

 example:

+DFBnB
+no time
+with open
+3x4
+Black: 3,4,5
+Red: 1,2
+1,2,3,4
+5,6,11,7
+9,10,8,_

-DFBnB               //Here you tipe the name of the requier algorithm - Bfs, Dfid, A*, IdA*, DfbNb no time             //If you want to see the runtime of the algorithm until it finds the solution write down "with time" otherwise leave "no time". with open           //If it is registered in the input file is "no open" all the output will be written to the output.txt file and nothing will be printed in the console.
+DFBnB---------------> Here you tipe the name of the requier algorithm - Bfs, Dfid, A*, IdA*, DfbNb no time-------------> If you want to see the runtime of the algorithm until it finds the solution write down "with time" otherwise leave "no time". with open           //If it is registered in the input file is "no open" all the output will be written to the output.txt file and nothing will be printed in the console.
                       If "with open" is written, the algorithm will run on the console, in each row you will see the "open list" of the search graph, until the solution is found.
 3x4                 //In this row you enter the size of the board (NxM)